Skip to main content

 There are 2 ways to send data to Aampe from BigQuery:

-This method is generally used when events data is exported from Firebase directly.
-Aampe will access your BQ with a dedicated service account which we will provide to you.
-To grant Aampe read-only access to your BQ dataset, you need to grant the following permissions to the Aampe service account:
+Aampe will access your BQ with a dedicated service account.
+To grant Aampe read-only access to your BQ dataset, you need to create an Aampe service account and grant the following permissions:

 • bigquery.datasets.get